python/mypy/docs/source/config_file.rst

     Enables :ref:`incremental mode <incremental>`.

 ``cache_dir`` (string, default ``.mypy_cache``)
-    Specifies the location mypy will store incremental cache info in.
+    Specifies the location where mypy stores incremental cache info.
     Note that the cache is only read when incremental mode is enabled but is always written to, unless the value is set to ``/dev/nul`` (UNIX) or ``nul`` (Windows).